itdxer/neupy/site/2015/09/07/password_recovery.rst

         return dhnet

-If you already read :ref:`Discrete Hopfield Network tutorial <discrete-hopfield-network>`, you must know that if we add only one vector into the network we will get it dublicated in whole matrix (sometimes with reversed signs).
+If you are already read :ref:`Discrete Hopfield Network tutorial <discrete-hopfield-network>`, you must know that if we add only one vector into the network we will get it dublicated or with reversed signs in the whole matrix.
 To make it little bit secure we can add the noize into the network.
 For this reason we define one additional parameter ``noize_level`` into the function.

-We encode our password into the binary vector and save it into the ``data`` variable.
+First of all we encode our password into the binary vector and save it into the ``data`` variable.
-Next we using Binomial distribution generate random binary vectors where probability to get 1 in the vector is equal to 55%.
+Next we using Binomial distribution generate random binary vectors with a 55% probability to get a 1 in the vector.
 Parameter ``noize_level`` just control number of randomly generated binary vectors.

 And finaly we define :network:`DiscreteHopfieldNetwork` instance.